-This edition was published by Harlequin on March 25, 2014 in paperback and has 475 pages.
+This romantic suspense is a paperback edition that was published by Harlequin on March 25, 2014 and has 475 pages.

 Fourth in the Love Undercover romance series and revolving around cops in the same department and the people they’re close to in Warfield, Ohio.
 The couple focus is on Lieutenant Peterson and Dash Riske.

 It’s a warm and cozy romance that is mostly about the sex, but Foster does provide a good story to hold it all together.
 While it escapes insta-love when we learn that Margo “used” Dash as part of her undercover role back when it was officially sanctioned, it still feels a smidge too “insta” on Dash’s part.
 To be fair, Foster does give us good reasons for why he’s fallen in love.